uwsampa/research-group-web/_projects/John_Practices-data-analytics.md

 last-updated: 2018-02-09
 ---
-Figure out the best practices and techniques to analyze and visualize large data, by using benchmarking techniques which allow to recomend the best software tools to develop Data Analytic applications with multi-dimensional, stream and graph data
+Figure out the best practices and techniques to analyze and visualize large data, by using benchmarking techniques which allow to recomend the best software tools to develop Visual Data Analytics applications with structured, stream and graph data

 [Github repository](https://github.com/lincex7845/bestPract-DA)